JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 ## Concept

-The hypothetical use case I will test is depicted below:
+The hypothetical use case I tested is depicted below:

 ![Concept](/images/2024-04-12-fast-ingest/adw-fast-ingest-concept.png)